metwigz/ComfyUI-H3-TiledUpscale/README.md

 ## Reference Workflow

-A complete ready-to-run 4K upscale workflow is provided in the repository:
+A 2K upscale workflow is provided in the repository:
 - [`examples/h3_tiled_upscale_example_01.json`](examples/h3_tiled_upscale_example_01.json)

 Drag and drop this JSON file directly into ComfyUI to load the full 6-node standard pipeline.